 Is it safe to buy an eSIM online?

-Yes, as long as you buy it from a trusted provider. eSIMs are activated using industry-standard encryption (RSP/eIM protocol), and the personal data shared is minimal: there is no need to register the IMEI or submit documentation.
+Yes, as long as you buy it from a trusted provider. eSIMs are activated using industry-standard encryption (RSP/eIM protocol), and the personal data shared is minimal: there is no need to register the IMEI or send documentation.
 At PuraSim, the process is 100% online and secure.

 Conclusion: eSIM is the smartest way to connect when you travel